Fire and rescue services

 Public transport is usually safe and reliable.

-You can top up rechargeable tickets at metro stations.
+You can top up rechargeable tickets at metro and train stations.
 Use these tickets on most public buses, ferries, trams, trains and the metro.

 More information: